Bitcoin Ireland - the ultimate guide to Bitcoin. We review some of the best crypto best and exchanges for 2019!

 How to purchase cryptocurrency?

 The first thing that we would suggest you purchase is a crypto wallet.
 This wallet is a safe online or offline storage area where you will be able to store your digital investment securely.
 When you purchase cryptocurrency you receive an encrypted digital key.
 This key unlocks your currency, allowing you to place it inside your very own ‘wallet’.
 Cryptocurrency can be purchased from a number of specialist exchanges, or through ‘mining, a process that will be explained later.
+Bitcoin Ireland and cryptocurrencies can be purchased through online exchanges.

 The cryptocurrency marketplace.